ZairaShoaib/MY-PORTFOLIO/README.md

 Interactive game where you guess a number chosen by the computer.
 **Skills used**: Python, Random module, Conditionals, Loops

+# 5. ELECTRICITY BILL CALCULATOR:
+A simple program that calculates the electricity bill based on the units consumed.
+**Skills used:** Python basics, Variables, Conditional Statements (if-elif-else), Input/Output

 # CONTACT ME: